 an EFL teacher, blogger, teacher trainer

 He argued that our role as teachers is changing, that nowadays it is not enough for students to only speak English, they need to have transferable skills for work, studies etc. Critical thinking is one of the skills that we can incorporate into the ELT classroom which can help students perform in the outside world.
 So what is critical thinking?
 Newbon gave several examples but in a nutshell, it is seen as higher level thinking: problem solving, making judgements, evaluation and reflection.
 So as teachers it would mean not just focussing on right/wrong answers from a student, not just going through exercises and asking comprehension questions but getting students involved.
 Do you already incorporate critical thinking into your classes?
-Practical Ideas to use in class Do students want this style of teaching in class?
+Practical Ideas to use in class.
 Critical Thinking.
 249 Bloom's Taxonomy Verbs For Critical Thinking.
 Bloom’s Taxonomy’s verbs–also know as power verbs or thinking verbs–are extraordinarily powerful instructional planning tools.

 We now live in an interconnected world, where the Internet and global communications are simultaneously uniting and isolating us as a society.
 How do we raise critical thinkers to best face the challenges that face our modern society?
 5 Powerful Questions Teachers Can Ask Students.
 My first year teaching a literacy coach came to observe my classroom.